Memories of WBRU

 graduation in 1965, I went into the Army, doing Armed Forces Radio.

-continued with them after getting out in 1968.
-I spent 31 years at
+I continued with them after getting out in 1968.
+I spent 31 years

-stint at what was then the Evening News, then returned to radio.
-In
+a stint at what was then the Evening News, then returned to radio.

-1983, when Frank Reynolds died and Peter Jennings took over the show, he
+In 1983, when Frank Reynolds died and Peter Jennings took over the show,

-senior producer at ABC News Online, and helped set up ABCNEWS.com.
-I
+a senior producer at ABC News Online, and helped set up ABCNEWS.com.

 managing editor of Newstream, an online distributor of PR material, owned